How to get permission to copy a creative work for which the right holder(s) cannot be found ie an orphan work.

 If your application is successful, IPO will ask you if you want to proceed with all the works and uses you have requested.
 You’ll be able to remove any works or uses from the application at this stage.
 If you want to add works or uses, you’ll need to submit a new application.

 IPO will also send you the terms and conditions that apply to the licence.
-A set of standard terms and conditions is included in the guidance.
+A set of standard terms and conditions is included in the Orphan works overview for applicants.